amplituda/build-demo/README.md

 This module contains:

-- Gulp tasks to build and serve demos of VCL modules.
+- A Gulp tasks to build and serve demos of VCL modules.
 - HTML scaffold used for all demos.

 Building a demo means to: